americanexpress/one-app/README.md

 #### Loading Modules

-In both the Server and the Browser, the Holocron Modules loaded depends on which path is matched to a URL using the [child routes configuration](#routing), or when a React component uses the [Holocron API](https://github.com/americanexpress/holocron/blob/master/packages/holocron/API.md).
+In either the Server or the Browser, there are two methods to select and load specific Holocron Modules: 1) Use Routes defined in the [child routes configuration](#routing) to match a URL path to a Holocron Module.
+2) Or use dispatch-able methods in the [Holocron API](https://github.com/americanexpress/holocron/blob/master/packages/holocron/API.md) to load Holocron Modules and render their contents with a React Component.

 Both methods are described in the following.

 **Contents**
-* React Router Component
+* Route Component
   * [`ModuleRoute`](#moduleroute)
 * Load and Render
   * [`RenderModule`](#rendermodule)